We have a more in-depth tutorial on this topic which you can check here.

-So to make a controllable character in mobile game, one need to add buttons that are visually represented on the screen and are responsive to the touch input.
+To make a controllable character in a mobile game, one must add buttons visually represented on the screen and responsive to the touch input.

-In this tutorial I will be showing how to create a joystick-like button in Unity 3D, which is primarily suitable for the movement control on the touchscreen phones.
+In this tutorial, I will show how to create a joystick-like button in Unity, which is primarily suitable for movement control on touchscreen phones.

 You can also use the example below to add more buttons and joysticks.
 So let's begin!